alexgman/LiterateProgramming/Introduction.md

 > _Donald Knuth, Computer Journal, 1984_

-[Literate programming](https://en.wikipedia.org/wiki/Literate_programming) is a software design methodology proposed by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth), one of the great men in computer science.
+[Literate programming](https://en.wikipedia.org/wiki/Literate_programming) is a software design methodology proposed by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth).
 Its guiding principle is that computer programs should be written like a book or an essay.
-Knuth argues that programmers should not focus just on writing code, they should also document the thought processes that led them to the chosen implementation; not only describing _what_ the code does, but _why_.
-This clearly helps other programmers understand the code better, but also the author will find it easier to revise the code later on.
+Knuth argues that good programmers do not focus just on writing code, they also document the thought processes that led them to the chosen implementation; describing not only _what_ the code does, but _why_.
+This helps other programmers understand the code better, but also the author will find it easier to revise the code later on.

 Back in the 80s when Knuth first introduced his idea, he wrote a set of tools to manage code and documentation together.
 These tools take a file containing text and code interleaved and